whooie/qitlib/docs/00-basic_python.md

 course][2].

 ## 0 Structure of a Python program
-The fundamental goal of any programming language is to describe a well-ordered list of explicit actions for a computer to complete, rather like writing down a recipe.
+The fundamental goal of many programming languages (including Python) is to describe a well-ordered list of explicit actions for a computer to complete, rather like writing down a recipe.
 For example, say you wanted to instruct someone on how to make a peanut butter-and-jelly sandwich.
 How would you go about this?
 After taking a second or two to jot it down, you might start with something like this:
 ```
 1. Put two slices of bread on a plate;
 2. Spread peanut butter over one slice;